ananyan/ananyan.github.io/_projects/2019-06_project.md

 - Develop integration and communication so the delta robot transfers the finished "pizza" to the mobile robot for delivery

 ## <u>Outcomes</u>
+1) Manufactured the frame and mechanism for a delta robot
+2) Designed a granular jamming end effector to pick up items with the delta robot
+3) Used computer vision to identify toppings based on color
+4) Developed navigation software for the delivery robot
+5) Integrated the systems to enable collaboration between the two robots

 <div class="row justify-content-sm-center">
     <div class="col-sm-5 mt-3 mt-md-0">
         {% include figure.html path="assets/img/PizzaRobot/pickuptopping.gif" alt = "Delta robot picks up and places a fake pepperoni" class="img-fluid" %}